 Back at the School of Art, Dr Webster and I exchanged our enthusiasm for Peter Capaldi’s assured performance as the new Doctor.
 We hoped the series would continue to darken in tone.
 It would be a brave and intelligent move on the part of the producers.
 In the days of William Hartnell and Patrick Troughton, the BBC made no concession to the sensibilities and needs of a younger audience.
 (If you wanted children’s television, you watched (‘with mother’) Andy Pandy and The Woodentops.)
 We were given original, imaginative drama with more talking than action, some of the most disturbing alien villains ever conceived in science fiction, and loved it.
 That’s why the children of my (and Peter Capaldi’s) generation remain loyal.

-The remainder of the morning was set aside for, what turned out to be, a productive PhD Fine Art tutorial.
+The remainder of the morning was set aside for, what turned out to be, a productive PhD fine art tutorial.
 Sometimes, a student discovers themselves before they determine the subject and method of the research.
 At other times, they find themselves along the way, or else retrospectively.
 But find themselves they must.
-In between teaching tasks, I made a list of all the research initiatives that were ‘revealed’ to me in the ‘vision’ (August 20, 2014).
+In between teaching tasks, I made a list of all the research initiatives that were ‘revealed’ to me in the ‘vision’ (Diary, August 20, 2014).